pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 The only natural numbers >3 we know of that are not the sum of 2 primes are odd ones, like 11 that can not be represented as the sum of 2 primes.

+For more information, see [Goldbach's conjecture on Wikipedia](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture).

 ---